Which city is cheaper, Hong Kong or Shanghai?

 Shanghai is a professional, diverse, and bustling port city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 The beauty of this spot is also one of the main reasons why visitors come.
 Visitors also love the food, shopping, and museums.

 Hong Kong is a dense, cosmopolitan, and glamorous city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 You'll find world class beauty here as well.
-And you can't forget about the food, hiking, and shopping.
+And you can't forget about the shopping, museums, and nightlife.

 Let's take a look at the differences and similarities between Hong Kong and Shanghai.
 Then, you can decide for yourself which place is better for your next trip.

-The museums, monuments, and landmarks in Shanghai are among the most recognizable in the world.
+The museums and tourist attractions in Shanghai are world-renowned.
 The city's sights mix culture with modern innovation.
 From the futuristic skyline and the iconic waterfront area known as the Bund, to the classic Yu Garden, there are a diversity of sights around the city.
 There are also museums like the Shanghai Museum, which educate visitors on Chinese culture.

-Hong Kong offers many unique museums, sights, and landmarks that will make for a memorable trip.
+You'll find a good number of museums and monuments packed into Hong Kong.
 The city's skyline is one of the most famous "landmarks", but you'll also want to visit Victoria Peak, the Tian Tan Buddha Statue, Wong Tai Sin Temple, and Avenue of Stars.

-Foodies will find both Shanghai and Hong Kong both to be unique destinations.
+Foodies will find both Shanghai and Hong Kong both to be world-class destinations.

 Eat your way through Shanghai, as it has many local or world renowned restaurants to choose from.
 The city's cuisine has a long history with many distinct traditional dishes.
 The foods incorporate a lot of soy sauce and sugar and you'll find most dishes are rice based as opposed to using wheat products.
 Popular local dishes include the famous Shanghai soup dumplings, steamed crab, and braised pork.
 The city is also famous for its snacks, which can be purchased at one of the many snack houses or street stalls.